Biden to speed release of coronavirus vaccines

 “The top thing is that there’s not a coordinated national plan,” Biden adviser Dr. Rick Bright told The Associated Press.

+However, government scientists including Dr. Anthony Fauci have said the vaccines should continue to be used as prescribed under their emergency approval by the Food and Drug Administration.
+The two-shot regimen provides around 95% protection.

+More than 365,000 Americans have died as a result of the pandemic, according to data from Johns Hopkins University.
+The seven-day average positivity rate for the nation has continued to rise since Christmas, and stood at 13.6% on Thursday, according to the COVID Tracking Project.
+That’s well above the 10% rate considered a marker of widespread contagion.

-Ducklo said Biden will share additional details next week on how his administration will engage the pandemic when he takes office on Jan.
+Biden spokesman Ducklo said the president-elect will share additional details next week on how his administration will engage the pandemic when he takes office on Jan.
 20.

 Biden’s plan to change the vaccine distribution plan was first reported by CNN.